Drifter-Supremo/mindful-inkwell-journal/memory-bank/projectbrief.md

 - Sonner handles toast notifications for slick feedback.
 - Animations add a little flair to the UX.
 - Everything’s responsive—looks great on any screen.
+- Simulated voice entries (created via the microphone button in EntriesList) are now saved to Firestore and persist after refresh, matching manual entries.
 - Keep API keys safe in environment variables, not the repo!
 - Hosted on GitHub Pages to start, with Vercel on deck for future upgrades.